-ubsurface drip irrigation (SDI), the application of irrigation below the soil surface by microirrigation emitters (ASAE, 2007) is growing in usage in the U.S. and around the world.
-In the ten-year period from 2003 to 2013, SDI in the U.S. increased by 89% from 164,017 to 310,361 ha (fig. 1) according to USDA-NASS irrigation surveys (USDA-NASS, 2004, 2010, 2014).
-During the same period, SDI averaged approximately 25% of the surface drip irrigation (DI) land area.
+Subsurface drip irrigation (SDI), the application of irrigation below the soil surface by microirrigation emitters (ASAE S526.3, 2007) is growing in usage in the USA and around the world.
+In the ten-year period (2003 to 2013), SDI in the USA increased by 89% from 164,017 to 310,361 ha (Fig. 1) according to USDA-NASS irrigation surveys, (USDA-NASS, 2004, 2010 and 2014).
+During the same time period SDI averaged approximately 25% of the surface drip irrigation (DI) land area.
 (Note: microsprinkler and bubbler irrigation are not included in these estimates).
-However, this comparison can perhaps be skewed by the fact that some of the reported SDI land area contains shallow, annually removed systems that are not intended for multi-year use.
-The focus of this review is primarily on deeper systems intended for multi-year use.
+However, this comparison can perhaps be skewed by the fact that some of the SDI land area being reported is shallow, annually removed systems which are not intended for multiple-year use.
+The focus of this review is primarily on deeper systems intended for multiple-year usage.